 How to Make Almond Cookies

-- Prepare: Preheat your oven to 350 degrees F and then line a baking tray with parchment paper.
-Set the tray aside.
+- Prepare: Preheat your oven to 350 degrees Fahrenheit, and line a baking sheet with parchment paper.
+Set aside.

 - Whisk: Gently whisk the egg whites until they are foamy and light.